“Is SEO really worthwhile for my business, or is it just another expense?”

 - “How do I know I’m choosing the right agency?”
 Look for agencies with proven results, transparent reporting, and a focus on your business goals.
 At Straight North, we prioritize measurable ROI, offering regular reports and clear communication to ensure your investment delivers.

+SEO can be worth it for a small business when the campaign focuses on a profitable service area, tracks calls and forms accurately, and prioritizes a manageable set of high-intent searches instead of trying to compete everywhere.
 By addressing these concerns head-on, you can approach SEO with confidence, knowing it’s a strategic investment, not a gamble.

 The key is patience.
 SEO isn’t a slot machine—it’s more like planting a tree.
 With consistent effort and a smart strategy, the results can be transformative, but expecting overnight success will only lead to frustration.
 Your industry, budget, and current website health all play a role in how quickly you’ll see returns.